A Vindima: A Geologist’s Take on the Grape Harvest in the Minho

 It was autumn in the lush Minho region; an area of mist and granite of northern Portugal hard up against the border with Spain.
-Our elderly neighbour Manuel was calling over to us.
-It was mid afternoon and time for a drink.
+Our elderly neighbor Manuel was calling over to us.
+It was mid-afternoon and time for a drink.
 He carefully poured the purple frothy liquid into white porcelain bowls and my husband Jon and I drank it down gratefully.

-His wife Carolina was busy cleaning out their adegga and giving last minute instructions to a steady stream of visitors, mainly relations and neighbours.
+His wife Carolina was busy cleaning out their adegga and giving last-minute instructions to a steady stream of visitors, mainly relations and neighbors.
 The next day, 30 September, was to be the day of the vindima when they would finally pick their grapes.
 I had been wondering when they would finally get round to this.
 All the grapes on the terraces further down the valley had already been picked.
-Up to now the weather had been glorious but now the forecast was threatening.
+Up to now, the weather had been glorious but now the forecast was threatening.

 As it was the weather held and all fifteen of us trooped down to the fields and hooked our buckets on the wires stretched between the overhead pergolas from which the vines hang.
 (I am told they are trained this way to keep the vines free from damp and frost and also to free up space beneath for other crops).
 We worked fast; threading our clippers in between the leafy vines to reach the large bunches of round purple grapes and then dropping them into our buckets.

 Every now and again the small buckets were emptied into larger buckets and once we reached the end of a row these large buckets were hoisted onto a trailer.
 The tiny tractor then toiled its way up the hill to the adegga while we tramped across the drying milho or cornfields to the next row of vines.
 Manuel and Carolina’s vines seemed to be scattered across the fields below their house but our fellow pickers seemed to know exactly which rows belonged to whom.